microsoft/PubSec-Info-Assistant/docs/features/document_pre_processing.md

 With other text based file types, we use a library called [Unstructured.io](https://unstructured.io/) to extract text content from various file types and chunk the files.
 [Unstructured.io](https://unstructured.io/) releases updates to this library so feel free to test newer versions if you require enhanced functionality.

-Listening to the **pdf-submit-queue** is a function called **FileFormRecSubmissionPDF**.
-This will pick up the PDF file and try to submit it to Azure Form Recognizer for processing.
-If this is successful it will receive an ID from Azure Form Recognizer which can be used to poll Azure Form Recognizer to receive the processed results once processing is completed.
+Listening to the **pdf-submit-queue** is a function called **FileDocIntelSubmissionPDF**.
+This will pick up the PDF file and try to submit it to Azure Document Intelligence for processing.
+If this is successful it will receive an ID from Azure Document Intelligence which can be used to poll Azure Document Intelligence to receive the processed results once processing is completed.
 At the point it will submit a message indicating this information to the **pdf-polling-queue**.
 If it is not successful, a message is sent back to the **pdf-submit-queue**.
 However, this message is configured to not be visible to the function to pick up again for delay period specified in the function, which increases exponentially up to a maximum delay and maximum number of retries.

-This pattern of trying to submit a PDF to the Azure Form Recognizer service, and then passing back to the queue if there is a failure is a necessity to compensate for the throttling limitations inherent with Azure Form Recognizer.
-By default the maximum throughput possible is [15 transactions per second](https://learn.microsoft.com/en-us/azure/applied-ai-services/form-recognizer/service-limits?view=form-recog-3.0.0).
+This pattern of trying to submit a PDF to the Azure Document Intelligence service, and then passing back to the queue if there is a failure is a necessity to compensate for the throttling limitations inherent with Azure Document Intelligence.
+By default the maximum throughput possible is [15 transactions per second](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/service-limits?view=doc-intel-4.0.0), which can be [increased by opening an Azure Support Ticket](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/service-limits?view=doc-intel-4.0.0#create-and-submit-support-request-for-tps-increase).
 If you submit 100 documents at the same time there would be failures without this approach.

 Now that the message is in the **pdf-polling-queue**, the next function picks this message up and attempts to process it.
-The **FileFormRecPollingPDF** reaches out to [Azure AI Document Intelligence](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/overview?view=doc-intel-3.1.0) with the id of the process and attempts to retrieve the results. if the service is still processing, which can take minutes for large files, the function closes down and the message returns to the queue with a delay before the function picks up the message and retries.
+The **FileDocIntelPollingPDF** reaches out to [Azure AI Document Intelligence](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/overview?view=doc-intel-3.1.0) with the id of the process and attempts to retrieve the results. if the service is still processing, which can take minutes for large files, the function closes down and the message returns to the queue with a delay before the function picks up the message and retries.
 Again, after a maximum number of retries, the document will be logged with a status or error.
 If the results are received, then the function will create the document map, a standard representation of the document, and this is then passed to the shared code functions to generate chunks.

 We use this 2 function polling and queue pattern, rather than the SDK which uses polling also, because the processing of the PDF file can take multiple minutes.
 This prevents us than having an Azure Function running and just waiting, or failing if the time is too much.